Why the College pursued regulation of pharmacy technicians:

 - Professional Competencies for Canadian Pharmacy Technicians at Entry to Practice (2007)

-In addition, the College approved a revised Code of Ethics, which applies to all members of the College, including pharmacy technicians once they become registered members.
+In addition, the College approved a revised Code of Ethics, which applies to all registrants of the College, including pharmacy technicians once they become registrants.

 The College has continued to support a number of other initiatives that are necessary to prepare for the registration of pharmacy technicians.
 These include collaborative efforts with other stakeholders to support the development of National Education Outcomes for Pharmacy Technician Education Programs, an accreditation process for Pharmacy Technician Education Programs and an entry-to-practice examination for pharmacy technicians wishing to pursue registration with the College.
 Updates on these and other related regulation activities have been regularly published in Pharmacy Connection and shared at District meetings and related conferences and workshops.